starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

     func foo():
         let x == 0
-        let a = 7 # A is initially bound to the value 7.
+        let a = 7 # a is initially bound to the value 7.

         # The Prover may choose to enter the if or the else statement.
         if x == 0: